XinyiCeci/XinyiZhang_Portfolio/README.md

 # XinyiZhang_Portfolio
-Personal Website for Xinyi Zhang
+This page is for the personal website of Xinyi Zhang.